bigtimecodersean/libero-vla/README.md

 A 1.5B-parameter Vision-Language-Action model trained on the [LIBERO](https://github.com/Lifelong-Robot-Learning/LIBERO) robotic manipulation benchmark — built from scratch without the cross-embodiment pretraining (Open X-Embodiment) that most published VLAs rely on.

 This repo is a learning-oriented write-up.
-It is not an attempt to beat state-of-the-art.
+It is not an attempt to beat state-of-the-art (compute requirements too large).
 The goal is to characterize what a small, pretraining-free VLA actually does: where it is strong, where it fails, and which architectural decisions are load-bearing.

 ---